SeaOfNodes/Simple/chapter01/README.md

 The Return node has two inputs.
 The first input is a control node and the second is the data node that supplies the return value.

-In this presentation, Return functions as a Stop node, since we are compiling a single unnamed function.
+In this presentation, Return functions as a Stop node, since multiple `return` statements are not possible.
-A separate Stop is not necessary.
-Compiling multiple functions is covered in Chapter 9: Functions and Calls.
+The Stop node will be introduced in Chapter 6 when we implement `if` statements.

 The Return's output is the value from the data node.